Housing Privacy Notice

 How long is my information kept?

-You have the right to have incorrect information corrected – please let the Housing Advice and Options team know of any changes to your details, especially your contact details – as it is your responsibility to ensure they are correct.
-Email email@example.com Tel: 03450 450051
+You have the right to have incorrect information corrected.
+Please let the Housing Advice and Options team know of any changes to your details, especially your contact details, as it is your responsibility to ensure they are correct.
+You can contact is via email or by phoning 03450 450051.

-You can change your communication options and/or opt out* of communications with external support services at any time – please contact the team, as above.
+You can change your communication options and/or opt out of communications with external support services at any time.
+To change your options please contact the team, as above.
 Please be aware that if you choose to limit the contact other agencies can have with you, this may impact on your ability to receive relevant additional support.

-If you would like to make a formal SAR, please write to Information Governance Team, 3C ICT, South Cambridgeshire Hall, Cambourne Business Park, Cambourne, Cambridge, CB23 6EA., or email to firstname.lastname@example.org
+If you would like to make a formal SAR, please email the Information Governance Team or write to Information Governance Team, 3C ICT, South Cambridgeshire Hall, Cambourne Business Park, Cambourne, Cambridge, CB23 6EA.

-If you have any queries or concerns please contact the Housing Advice and Options Team directly in the first instance – email@example.com alternatively you can contact the Data Protection Officer, details as above, or make a complaint via our complaints process.
+If you have any queries or concerns please contact the Housing Advice and Options Team directly in the first instance.
+Alternatively you can contact the Data Protection Officer, details as above, or make a complaint via our complaints process.
 Alternatively, you can contact the Information Commissioner who oversees Data Protection and Freedom of Information, information about what they do and how to contact them can be found on their website.